Top tips for a better investment and landscape, from design through construction

 A Better Investment and Landscape

 It’s our experience that the design-build process produces a better product with stronger teamwork and a healthy working relationship.
 The process takes time to do well.
 Expect two to six months of design before construction for custom residential updates, and often longer for new home or new commercial construction.
 Being well prepared can shorten this time frame.
-If you have new construction, you should consider hiring your landscape designer at the same time that you hire an architect.
+If you have new construction, you should consider hiring your landscape architect at the same time that you hire an architect.
 We strongly believe that the design-build relationship you foster with us will make you feel good about the investment and the landscape you create.

 Do you have additional questions about the design-build process and its benefits?
 Email us at [email protected] or give us a call at 805-466-6263.